peering-manager/peering-manager/docs/templating/tutorial/index.md

-# Templating Tutorial
+# Templating Tutorial - Getting Started
 This tutorial will try to enable you to write your own templates or modify one of the examples to your needs.
+On this page we develop a basic template for Peering Manager.
+If you want to dive in further - see the other parts.

 Templates are highly individual to each network, so there is no "one size fits all".